oceanprotocol/provider/ocean_provider/routes/README.md

 **Reason** One possibility is that the asset could not be retrieved from Aquarius's database.
 Otherwise, there are issues related to `services`, such as:
 - particular `service` is not found;
-- `datatokenAddress`, `nftAddress`, `files` information are missing from the decrypted files object.
+- `Key <key> not found in files.` - `datatokenAddress` or `nftAddress` or `files` is missing the decrypted files object;
+- `Mismatch of datatoken.` - mismatch between service datatoken & decrypted files datatoken;
+- `Mismatch of dataNft.` - mismatch between asset data NFT address & the one from the decrypted files;
+- `Expected a files list` - `files` is not a list;
+- `Error decrypting service files` - other errors for decrypting the file.

 ```python
 {